How to Decorate Your Living Room in Layers

-- Layered decorating adds depth, texture, and personality to a room.
+- Layered decorating adds depth, warmth, and personality to a living room by combining furniture, colour, lighting, and decor in intentional stages.

 In This Article...